EMBEDDIA/semeval-2022-MNS/README.md

 Our findings show that, while our researched methods obtained promising results, exploiting the **semantic textual similarity** with sentence representations is unbeatable.
 Finally, in the official SemEval 2022 Task 8, we ranked **fifth in the overall team ranking** cross-lingual results, and **second in the English-only results**.

-## Paper: TBD (To be presented as SemEval 2022 workshop on 14 July 2022, co-located with NAACL)
+### Link to paper: TBD (To be presented as SemEval 2022 workshop on 14 July 2022, co-located with NAACL)

 # Regression (Text+Image)